Q&A for Students and Families

 To ensure the continued health and safety of all in the Florida Tech community, administration is working hard to ensure that visitors will:

 “Visitors” refers to all guests of the university, other than postal carriers/delivery drivers.
 This policy does not refer to remote employees or employees from other university locations.
 Visitors must check in at the Florida Tech Security Office, which is located at the south located on the first floor of the South side of Shaw Hall, and show a valid photo ID:

 For information about coming to Florida Tech from countries outside the U.S.

 All Florida Tech students are expected to follow CDC guidelines before they return to campus.

-The Student & Exchange Visitor Program (SEVP) has issued guidance for fall 2020 for international students.
+The Student & Exchange Visitor Program (SEVP) has issued guidance for international students.
 In summary: